mchovde/GWU_Bootcamp_Project_1_Elk_Stack/README.md

 Machines within the network can only be accessed by SSH.

-Elk, Web-1, Web-2 and Web-3 can *only be accessed through the JumpBoxProvisioner machine* with the internal IP of **10.0.0.4.**  The SSH credentials for Elk, Web-1, Web-2 and Web-3 are stored in the Ansibile Control Node on the JumpBoxProvisioner.
+**Elk, Web-1, Web-2** and **Web-3** can *only be accessed through SSH by the JumpBoxProvisioner machine* with the internal IP of **10.0.0.4.**  The SSH credentials for Elk, Web-1, Web-2 and Web-3 are stored in the Ansibile Control Node on the JumpBoxProvisioner.
 As such, it is the only machine with the credentials to access the other 4 machines on the network.

-A summary of the access policies in place can be found in the table below.
+A summary of these SSH access policies as well as the machine's exposed ports and accepted IPs can be found in the table below.

 | Name               | Publicly Accessible SSH (Port 22) | Allowed IP Addresses | Publicly Accessible Other Ports | Allowed IP Addresses |
 |--------------------|-----------------------------------|----------------------|---------------------------------|----------------------|